PlayeRom/flightgear-addon-logbook/README.md

 11. **Day** – the number of hours spent flying during the day.
 12. **Night** – number of hours spent flying during the night.
 13. **Instrument** – the number of hours flown during the IMC (Instrument Meteorological Conditions).
+14. **Multiplayer** – the number of flight hours when connecting to a multiplayer server.
+15. **Swift** – number of flight hours when connecting to swift.
-14. **Duration** – total duration of the flight in hours, as the sum of **Day** and **Night**.
+16. **Duration** – total duration of the flight in hours, as the sum of **Day** and **Night**.
 The **Instrument** is not added up here, as it is simply counted separately, regardless of whether it was day or night. **Duration** is calculated in real time, so if you speed up or slow down the simulation time, it will not be affected.
-15. **Distance** – total distance flown from take-off to landing, in nautical miles.
+17. **Distance** – total distance flown from take-off to landing, in nautical miles.
-16. **Fuel** – total amount of fuel burned in flight, in U.S. gallons.
+18. **Fuel** – total amount of fuel burned in flight, in U.S. gallons.
-17. **Max Alt** – maximum altitude, in feet, reached during flight.
+19. **Max Alt** – maximum altitude, in feet, reached during flight.
-18. **Note** – notes, by default the full name of the aircraft.
+20. **Note** – notes, by default the full name of the aircraft.
 This is a good place to enter your own notes as well.

 ## Viewing the logbook